 Java Application Servers

-Within a wide variety of software stacks, Jelastic supports the following Java application servers:
+Within a wide variety of software stacks, Jelastic supports a pure Java Engine and the following Java application servers:

 Java Environment Creation

 To host a Java application, you need to create an appropriate environment.
-Just open the topology wizard in your Jelastic dashboard, navigate to the Java language tab, pick the desired Java application server, databases or other containers if required, specify basic settings according to your needs and click Create.
+Just open the topology wizard in your Jelastic dashboard, navigate to the Java language tab, pick the desired Java application server, databases, and other stacks.
+If needed, customize settings (such as cloudlets, disk space, region, etc.) and click Create.

 All added servers represent fully isolated containers, located on different hosts for more availability, while isolation eliminates the risks of interfering with one another.
 You can attach the Public IP address to any of these servers for being accessed directly.
 Otherwise (i.e. if using default settings), the incoming requests sent to your application will be proxied by Shared Load Balancer.